 Algo Traffic // Website & Mobile App

-Algo Traffic is a public-facing mobile and web app that informs those in Alabama of current roadway conditions from Alabama Department of Transportation (ALDOT) and the National Weather Service (NWS) via push notifications and audible alerts.
+Algo Traffic is a public-facing mobile and web app that informs Alabama drivers of current roadway conditions from the Alabama Department of Transportation (ALDOT) and the National Weather Service (NWS) via push notifications and audible alerts.

 Algo Traffic seamlessly integrates live access to the National Weather Service and an ALDOT camera network with a back-end system for ALDOT traffic management centers to manually update conditions.
 Information from Algo Traffic also informs roadway message sign readouts across the state.

-Analyzed Algo Traffic data helps inform state agencies how to better alert the public to roadway hazards and mitigate some potentially hazardous situations.
+Analyzed Algo Traffic data helps state agencies better alert the public to roadway hazards and mitigate some potentially hazardous situations.

 Project stakeholders included ALDOT, ALEA, and FMCSA.